a beginner's intro to zines by atozines

 Zine Timelines

-Typically a zine will run from about 6 to 9 months depending on the size of the project.
+Typically a zine will run from about 6 to 9 months depending on the size of the project—sometimes up to a year.
 It's broken up into a few parts:

 Pre-planning - Preparing to launch the project by creating a team, planning out details, etc